PrajwalMendon/PrajwalMendon.github.io/_pages/about.md

 Hi there, I'm Prajwal!

-Welcome to my site, where I share my musings and experiences on various topics that interest me.
+Welcome to Making Cents, a site where I share my musings and experiences on various topics that interest me.
+In general, just making sense of life.

 Personally that means thoughts and background across a lot of interests: magic, books, shows, climbing, Krav Maga, canyoneering, hiking, finance, real estate, and personal productivity.